mendix/docs/content/en/docs/appstore/modules/mendix-sso.md

 ### 5.4 Using the Continuation URL Parameter

-You can add a continuation URL parameter to the `/openid/login` and `/openid/logoff` endpoints.
+You can use a continuation URL parameter with the `/openid/login` and `/openid/logoff` endpoints.
 This parameter specifies the URL to which the end-user is redirected after successfully completing the login or logoff process.
 This feature can be particularly useful when you want to show a specific page after the end-user logs off, trigger a process after the end-user logs in, or redirect to another Mendix application in your portfolio that the end-user also needs to be logged into.

 The URL (for example `{myURL}`) is added as the `continuation={myURL}` parameter to the endpoint.